-I train with "Renegades Worldwide," a digital training group coached by Chris McClung and Cate Barrett of Rogue Running (Austin, TX).
+I'm a member of the "Renegades Worldwide," team, a digitally-based group coached by Chris McClung and James Dodds of Rogue Running (Austin, TX).
 The Rogue podcast has transformed the way I think about running and how approach physical and mental challenges and growth.
-Their ethos--"JFR"--channels the value of showing up and doing the work the day requires, which is a useful approach to many facets of life.

 Shrimp Fra Diavolo